ArghyaChatterjee/natnet_ros_cpp/README.md

  - Unlabled markers can be also published as `sensor_msgs/PointCloud`
  - Different options for publishing and logging the data

-### Work under progress:

- - Include Skeleton and other devices in the system to make it package as whole.
- - Considering position and orientation for similar marker configurations (at least 3 markers)
- - Considering compensation of time delay (~5-6ms) to the ROS time stamp.
- - Adding an option for the axis orientation (Z UP or Y UP)
- - Creating package for ROS2.
- - Implement CI-CD and Issue templete.

 ## How to use it